-4.10 Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations
+5.10 Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations

 The Proposed Action is an element of the ARCF 2016 project to reduce the flood risk to the Sacramento Area.
 The project area protects many neighborhoods on the East side of the river, none of these are considered to be low income or minority communities.
+The benefits of the ARCF project would extend to all the Sacramento metropolitan area and would not provide disproportionate benefits, or cause disproportionate adverse effects, to any neighborhood or group, including minority or low income populations and is in compliance with EO 12898.